🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 plt.plot(time_range/3600, thicknesses, linewidth=2, color='#f5576c')

-plt.xlabel('Plating Time [hour]', fontsize=12)
+plt.xlabel('Plating time [hours]', fontsize=12)

-plt.ylabel('Plating Thickness [μm]', fontsize=12)
+plt.ylabel('Plating thickness [μm]', fontsize=12)

-plt.title('Copper Plating: Relationship Between Time and Thickness', fontsize=14, fontweight='bold')
+plt.title('Copper Plating: Plating Time vs Film Thickness', fontsize=14, fontweight='bold')

 plt.grid(True, alpha=0.3)